 A study in the July 2013 Journal of Sexual Medicine suggests that ED is more common among younger men than previously thought.
 Researchers found that ED affected 26 percent of adult men under 40.
-Almost half of these men suffered from severe ED.
+Almost half of these young men suffered from severe ED.

 ED can be a sign of diabetes.
 This is because high levels of blood glucose can damage blood vessels, including those responsible for supplying blood to the penis during an erection.

 Obesity is a risk factor for diabetes and hypertension.
 Overweight young men should take steps to lose excess pounds.

 Hormonal disorders, such as low testosterone, may contribute to ED.
 Another possible hormonal cause of ED is increased production of prolactin, a hormone produced by the pituitary gland.
 Additionally, an abnormally high or low thyroid hormone level can result in ED.
 Young men who use steroids to help build muscle mass are also at a higher risk for ED.

 The feelings of sexual excitement that lead to an erection start in the brain.
 Conditions such as depression and anxiety can interfere with that process.
 One major sign of depression is withdrawal from things that once brought pleasure, including sexual intercourse.

 Stress related to jobs, money, and other life events can contribute to ED.
 Alcohol and drug abuse are both common causes of ED among young men.
 Relationship problems and poor communication with a partner can cause sexual dysfunction in both men and women.

 Treating the cause of ED may help resolve the problem.
 Lifestyle changes make a positive difference for some men.
 Others benefit from medications, counseling, or other treatments.
 Ignoring ED isn’t wise, particularly because it can be a sign of other health problems.

 Healthy lifestyle changes